Cynichill/DivaAPworld/docs/setup_en.md

 Make sure the **Mega Mix Client** is open and connected to a room.

 Play `-Archipelago Randomizer Enabled-`.
 If a success message does not appear in the **Client** on completion try restarting the **Client**.

+If `-Archipelago Randomizer Enabled-` is not on the song list, [fix it.](#game-crashes-on-entering-song-list--im-missing-the-archipelago-song)

 ### There are songs outside my specified difficulty settings
 Starting (`start_inventory`), Included (`include_songs`), and the Goal Song (`goal_song`) will *always* ignore difficulty settings.